Your Rights in Relation to Privacy

 - you will need to be reasonably specific about the information you require; and

-- Legalite may charge you a reasonable administration fee, which reflects the cost to Legalite for providing access in accordance with your request.
+- Legalite may charge you a reasonable administration fee, which reflects the cost to us for providing access in accordance with your request.

 If Legalite refuses your request to access or correct your personal information, we will provide you with written reasons for the refusal and details of complaint mechanisms.

 Please direct all privacy complaints to our privacy officer.
-At all times, privacy complaints will be treated seriously and dealt with in a prompt and confidential manner.
+We will take any privacy complaints seriously and deal with them in a prompt and confidential manner.

 You will be informed of the outcome of your complaint following completion of the investigation, which will take no more than 30 days.